Goodies You Can't Google

 Stephanotis flowers hold a very special place in my heart.
 I had never tried making them before, but once the extra fine crepe paper line was in the works, I knew that it would be the perfect material for this flower.
 They are very fragile and they smell gorgeous – they are also known as Madagascar Jasmine for their delicious fragrance.
 I always think of Stephanotis as kind of a vintage flower.
 You don’t see them around very often.
 The reason that they are so special to me is that my mother carried them in her bridal bouquet on my parents wedding day.
 So of course, I am dedicating these crepe paper stephanotis flowers to her.

 Start your crepe paper stephanotis project by picking out your materials in the shop.
-We specifically used White, Green Tea and Cypress extra fine papers.
+We specifically used Linen, Fern, and Juniper extra fine papers.
 Because these flowers are so small, you will be able to get a lot out of each roll of crepe.
-You will also need floral tape and 18 gauge floral wire for this project.
+You will also need floral tape and 18-Gauge green paper covered wire for this project.
 Once you have your materials, print the PDF template below to use as a guide for cutting your crepe petals.
 We used the crepe leaf template from the crepe paper garden rose.
 Next, follow the printable instructions and step-by-step photo tutorial below to assemble the crepe paper stephanotis.